 |Increased SGOT ||5 |

-Although expression level of ER or the number of cancer cells expressing ER in breast cancer tissue are usually evaluated before initiation of tamoxifen treatment, genetic screening is not yet clinically available for selection of patients who should be treated with tamoxifen in adjuvant setting or to metastatic tumor.
-However, ...
+Although expression level of ER or the number of cancer cells expressing ER in breast cancer tissue are usually evaluated before initiation of tamoxifen treatment, genetic screening is not yet clinically available for selection of patients who should be treated with tamoxifen in adjuvant setting ...